Have you heard about product qualified leads (PQL) but can’t figure out how to use the model to drive more sales?

-The concept of product qualified leads is still relatively new.
+The concept of Product Qualified Leads (some people prefer the term Intent Qualified Leads) is still relatively new.
 As a result, you’ll find that its many definitions agree on some points and diverge on others.

 I’m sure that, over time, we’ll define PQLs more precisely.
 For now, however, let’s work with what we have.

 So, what we all agree is that a product qualified lead is a user who has experienced the value of your SaaS product, typically through the free trial or freemium account.